yazeedsawalha/java-interview-questions/questions/basic.md

 - `print`: Here, we pass a value to print something, so it should be a method that accepts argument parameters.
 Therefore, `print` is a method inside the `out` object used to print values.

-## 2. What is the main method and how its work ?
+## 2. What is the main method and how its work?

 main method in Java is the entry point of any standalone Java application